TheJuanAndOnly99/chat/README.md

-# chat
+# Chat Application
-Learning about sockets
+Created to learn about sockets